 Step 1 - Register your organisation

-Organisations wishing to access the Energy Industry Voluntary Redress Scheme must complete a simple online information form so that Energy Saving Trust can check whether they are eligible to apply.
-Charities that meet the initial criteria will be notified and will be emailed a link to create an account, through which they can apply for all subsequent rounds.
+Organisations wishing to access the Energy Redress Scheme must complete a simple online information form so that Energy Saving Trust can check whether they are eligible to apply.
+Organisations that meet the initial criteria will be notified and will be emailed a link to create an account, through which they can apply for all subsequent rounds.

 Please note: Organisations only need to register once.
 In order to be considered for the forthcoming funding window, please ensure registration is completed no later than two weeks prior to the application deadline.
 This is to allow enough time to check your eligibility.
 Those who register after this time will not be considered for the current window.